Keyboard shortcuts

 Narrowing

-if x is not None narrows x from ?T to T inside that branch. if isinstance(x, SomeClass) does the same while also refining the type.
+if x is not None narrows x from ?T to T inside that branch.
+Use this form when the following code needs the value itself, not a value that may still be None.

 def upper_or_none(text: ?str) -> ?str: